Reference Date: 28-January-2014

 The FAO/WFP Crop and Food Security Assessment Mission (CFSAM) conducted between May and June 2013 estimated that approximately 4 million people are facing food insecurity.
 Most vulnerable groups include the internally displaced, small scale farmers, and herders; casual labourers, petty traders, the urban poor, children, pregnant and lactating mothers, the elderly, the disabled and the chronically sick.

-Although WFP continues to provide food assistance to vulnerable Syrian populations in Jordan, Lebanon, Iraq, and Turkey, resources in host communities remain under strain.
-The WFP assistance in neighbouring countries is scaled to reach more than 1.2 million beneficiaries by December 2013, up from 795 000 in June 2013.
+As of January 2014, almost 2.4 million refugees are registered in the region covering Egypt, Iraq, Jordan, Lebanon and Turkey.
+Although WFP continues to provide food assistance to vulnerable Syrian populations in the region, resources in host communities remain under strain.
+The WFP assistance in neighbouring countries is scaled to reach more than 2.5 million beneficiaries by December 2014, up from 795 000 in June 2013.